Hook Integration

 2. Polls your enrolled session(s) for unread messages

-3. Returns additionalContext that Claude sees as environment context
+3. Returns additionalContext injected as environment context

 4. Marks messages as read so they don't appear again

-If there are no messages, the hook returns {} and Claude sees nothing extra.
+If there are no messages, the hook returns {} and the tool sees nothing extra.

 The hook uses || true and a 5-second timeout.
-Network failures never block Claude Code.
+Network failures never block your AI coding tool.

-What Claude sees
+What your tool sees

 ## Coop Notifications